rbutera/greater-gatsby/README.md

 - TailwindCSS (v1.0+)
 - TypeScript
 - Styled Components (v5+)
+- twin.macro for TailwindCSS integration into styled-components
 - fully configured eslint (via xo)
 - Prettier code-formatting
-- Lint-Staged for Code Quality.
+- lint-staged for Code Quality.
+- Cypress for easy end-to-end testing
+- Jest for unit testing

 Perfect for your best JAMStack projects in 2020 and beyond!